Skin and Wound CulturesSkip to the navigation

-A skin or wound culture is a test to find and identify germs (such as bacteria, a fungus, or a virus) that may be growing on the skin or in a wound.
-A sample of skin, tissue, or fluid is collected from the affected area and placed in a container with a substance (called growth medium or culture medium) that helps organisms grow.
-If nothing important grows, the culture is negative.
-If something that can cause infection grows, the culture is positive.
-The type of organisms may be identified with a microscope, chemical tests, or both.
+A skin or wound culture is a test to find germs (such as bacteria or a fungus) that can cause an infection.
+A sample of skin, tissue, or fluid is added to a substance that promotes the growth of germs.
+If no germs grow, the culture is negative.
+If germs that can cause an infection grow, the culture is positive.
+The type of germ may be identified with a microscope or chemical tests.
+Sometimes other tests are done to find the right medicine for treating the infection.
+This is called sensitivity testing.

 Most bacteria can grow in oxygen.
 They are called aerobic bacteria and usually are found in wounds close to the skin surface (superficial).
 Bacteria that cannot grow in the presence of oxygen (anaerobic) usually are found in deeper wounds and abscesses.
 A wound culture can find out whether bacteria are aerobic or anaerobic.